-With this book entitled 'The Story of a Garden', I passed the assessment and have been granted membership into the International Society of Typographic Designers as of 2011.
+With my project I passed the assessment and have been granted membership into the International Society of Typographic Designers as of 2011.
 Being given memberships reflects my typographical ability, attention to detail and shows my commitment to maintaining high typographic standards in my design work.

 The Lion and The Unicorn: Symbolic Architecture for the Festival of Britain, 1951 was a book design project I completed for the Unicorn Press.
 The book was published May 13th 2011 at 144 pages long and written by Henrietta Goodden.